piegope/doc/docs/en/hub/powershell-module/powershell-commands.md

 		</td>
 		<td>

-Sets a provided system vault permission.
+Sets a provided system {{ en.VLT }} permission.

-If UserId is provided, sets a predefined PSVaultRole or a custom system vault permission to this user.
+If UserId is provided, sets a predefined PSVaultRole or a custom system {{ en.VLT }} permission to this user.

 or

-If GroupId is provided, sets a predefined PSVaultRole or a custom system vault permission to this group.
+If GroupId is provided, sets a predefined PSVaultRole or a custom system {{ en.VLT }} permission to this group.
 		</td>
 		<td>
 ```$systemVaultPermission = Get-HubSystemVaultPermission -UserId 2d9221d6-3cbe-4161-b3aa-387f18a7f8c4 ```